-DIVISION OC 1 - ARTS AND CRAFTS

-SUPERINTENDENTS: Susan Rajewski

-Assistant Superintendents: Angie and Kimberly Sack, Roselin Pfeifer
+DIVISION OC 1 - ARTS AND CRAFTS SUPERINTENDENTS: Susan Rajewski Assistant Superintendents: Angie and Kimberly Sack, Roselin Pfeifer

-- A. Arts & Crafts are to be pre-entered by July 8 and brought to the Schenk Building between 3 and 7 p.m. on Monday, July 15.
-Entries must be picked up on Sunday, July 21 between 8:00 and 9:00 a.m. - B. Two entries per class may be made by an exhibitor. - C. No articles eligible for prize two consecutive years. - D. All items must have been completed within the last 3 years. - E. Attach completed entry tag to all items. - F. For identification attach a white 3 x 5 index card with your name printed in a permanent marker large enough to be read from an 8-foot distance. - G. Original work only will be accepted. - H. All paintings and drawings must be framed or matted for hanging (must have permanent hanger for display.)
+A. Arts & Crafts are to be pre-entered by July 7 and brought to the Schenk Building between 3 and 7 p.m. on Monday, July 14.
+Entries must be picked up on Sunday, July 20 between 8:00 and 9:00 a.m.

+B. Two entries per class may be made by an exhibitor.

+C. No articles eligible for prize two consecutive years.

+D. All items must have been completed within the last 3 years.

+E. Attach completed entry tag to all items.

+F. For identification - attach a white 3 x 5 index card with your name printed in a permanent marker large enough to be read from an 8-foot distance.

+G. Original work only will be accepted.

+H. All paintings and drawings must be framed or matted for hanging (must have permanent hanger for display.)
 Items may be rejected if not correctly prepared.
-No string and tape hangers. - I. Entries may be made in one of three divisions.
-P Professional (anyone who received income for artwork or for teaching art); A- Adult Amateur (age 15 and over) and C Children (age 14 and under, please state age on entry tag.)
+No string and tape hangers.

+I. Entries may be made in one of three divisions.
+P - Professional (anyone who received income for artwork or for teaching art); A- Adult Amateur (age 19 and over) and 14 - 18, 11-13, 7-10 and 6 & under.
 Please indicate on your entry form which division you are entering.
 All entries by one individual must be in the same division.